quire-io/guide/_docs/overview-04-project-views.md

 ## Overview
-The Overview view shows detailed information/reports (link) of a project.
+The Overview view shows detailed [information/reports](/guide/project-overview/) of a project.

 This view includes charts, graphs, summaries and recent activities that show you how much has been done, how much needs to be done, etc.